Reader in History of Education and Childhood

 Catherine Burke is Reader in History of Education and Childhood at the University of Cambridge.
 She teaches history of education and childhood on the Education Tripos.
 She teaches on the MPhil / MEd programme and supervises Doctoral researchers.
 Catherine is an historian currently engaged with cultural and material histories of educational contexts and of childhood in the 19th, 20th and 21st centuries.
 Her current research examines the relationship between innovation in teaching and the design of formal and informal learning spaces; the view of the child and young person in the design of education; the history of 20th century school architecture and its pioneers.
 A major focus of the research is bringing an historical awareness to current initiatives to 'transform' education via school building renewal.

-Catherine has for some time been a member of the Executive Committee of the History of Education Society (UK) and is currently serving a three year term as President.
+Catherine has for some time been a member of the Executive Committee of the History of Education Society (UK) and was President of the Society 2013-2016.
 She has researched and published on the history of school architecture, the participation of children in the design of school, as well as on contemporary school architecture.
 She is currently the editor of the Sources and Interpretations section of History of Education Journal and is joint series editor of the Routledge Progressive Education series.

 Catherine's book, A Life in Education and Architecture.
 Mary Beaumont Medd 1907-2005 published by Ashgate in 2013, won the History of Education Society UK Book prize in 2014.